hugocoche/BatchMonitor/docs/UTILISATION_GUIDE_LIBRARY.md

 - 100 watermelons,
 - 400 bunches of bananas and as many pineapples.

-To do this, they turn to a merchant of All_requested_items named FRUITVENDOR.
+To do this, they turn to a merchant named FRUITVENDOR.
 This merchant collects the produce, used or not, from all the fields and farms.

 These merchants offer 3 types of Batch_list (M$ = million dollars).